 - A stuck-up, emotionless person.
 Once unleashed a force of monsters upon a defenseless town, all for the sake of a contest.
 Scolds or yells at those who were only trying to help him.
 Is very disrespectful to his father.
 Uryu Ishida, Bleach

-- An insensitive Jerk Ass who is married to a not much better female version of Ted Baxter.
+- An insensitive Jerk Ass who is married to a not much better woman.
 Does not hesitate to threaten or ruin the lives of his friends.
 Tries to make his son stop doing anything that brings him joy.
 Often attempting to kick his own niece out of his house.
 Is also homophobic, unemotional, and doesn't care for his neighbors.
 Hank Hill, King of the Hill

 - Asked a demon to resurrect his dead father, who he immediately killed.
 He was cursed by a demon, and uses the curse to destroy the souls of the dead.
 He gambles and cheats.
 He has attempted to kill the direct descendants of Noah, and he is a member of a black organization hellbent on the eradication of a man said to be given to the descendants of Noah by God.
 Allen Walker, D.Gray-Man